uhppoted/uhppoted-app-wild-apricot/README.md

                  Note that for rules files stored on Google Drive, the URI should be of the form:
                  https://drive.google.com/uc?export=download&id=<file ID>

+  --with-pin     Optionally includes the card keypad PIN field when comparing the ACLs.
+Defaults to false.

   --strict       Fails with an error if the contacts and/or membership groups contains
                  errors e.g. duplicate card numbers